Frequently Asked Questions

 Yes we can, in fact it’s financially and operationally more effective to have one entity providing the building control and technical audit on the project.
 This is an option you can select during the quotation process.

-I’m using my local authority to do my building control – Is that OK?
+I’m using my local authority to do the building control – Is that OK?

-Absolutely fine – just tell us which one it is during the quotation process.
+Yes, it is absolutely fine.
 Click here to get a quote now.

 What happens if I’m building to sell?

 We have a range of solutions to assist you if you are building one or more units to sell on.
+This is because not every project is the same.
 Just get in contact with us and we will happily talk you through the options available.

 Can you get me a quote for home insurance?

-Yes we can, Protek is part of Lucas Fettes & Partners Limited a Lloyd’s broker who have a Private Clients team dedicated to securing quotes and cover for home insurance.
-Just visit http://lucasfettesonline.co.uk/
+Yes we can, Protek Group Limited is an Appointed Representative of Arthur J. Gallagher (UK) Limited.
+Gallagher have a Private Clients team dedicated to securing quotes and cover for home insurance.
+Just visit Gallagher Home Insurance

 Can you get me a quote for my business insurance?

-Protek is a trading style of Lloyd’s Insurance Broker Lucas Fettes & Partners Limited who can provide specialist advice for your business insurance needs.
-Please visit http://www.lucasfettes.co.uk/ for more information.
+Protek Group Limited is an Appointed Representative of Arthur J. Gallagher (UK) Limited.
+This means that Gallagher can provide specialist advice for your business insurance needs.
+Please visit Gallagher Business Insurance for more information.

 We will continue to add frequently asked questions to this page.